 Any form or stage of MARS syndrome is a variant of visceral connective tissue dysplasia.
 It is characterized by a high frequency of changes in the central nervous system and neurovegetative disorders.

-After establishing the type of anomaly, hemodynamic disturbances and regurgitation are identified, as well as their severity.
+After establishing the type of anomaly, hemodynamic disturbances and regurgitation and their severity are identified.
 In 95% of cases, hemodynamic disturbances and side symptoms do not occur.
-As we grow older, structural abnormalities disappear.
+As they grow older, structural abnormalities disappear.

 Forms

-Normally, an open oval window is temporary, since it is necessary for oxygenation of the fetus during embryonic development.
-That is, the anomaly exists in all children, but by the time of birth it is overgrown, since there is no need for additional oxygen saturation, since the lungs begin to work.
+Normally, a patent foramen ovale is temporary, as it is necessary to oxygenate the fetus during embryonic development.
+That is, the anomaly exists in all children, but by the time of birth it heals, since there is no need for additional oxygen saturation, since the lungs begin to work.

-The types of incomplete overgrowth of the septum depend on the size of the hole:
+Types of incomplete fusion of the septum depend on the size of the hole:

-• 2-3 mm is the norm, which does not cause deviations and consequences.
+• 2-3 mm is the norm, which does not cause deviations or consequences.

-• 5-7 mm - the features of this pathology depend on the presence of accompanying provoking factors.
+• 5-7 mm – the features of this pathology depend on the presence of concomitant provoking factors.

-• > 7 mm is a gaping hole requiring surgical treatment.
-According to the research carried out, the maximum size may exceed 19 mm.
+• >7 mm is a gaping hole requiring surgical treatment.
+According to studies, the maximum size may exceed 19 mm.

-In addition to the oval window, there are other defects of the cardiac septum.
-They differ in that the window has a valve that is responsible for regulating blood flow.
+In addition to the oval window, there are other cardiac septal defects.
+Their differences are that the window has a valve responsible for regulating blood flow.
 LLC is not a heart defect, but refers to minor anomalies in the development of the cardiovascular system.

-In most cases, the through hole between the atria does not cause serious concerns...
+In most cases, a through hole between the atria does not cause serious concerns.
 Since the pressure in the left atrium is higher than in the right, the valve between the septa is kept closed.
-This prevents the discharge of blood from the right atrium to the left.
-As a rule, this is observed with a window size of no more than 5-7 mm.
+This prevents blood from shunting from the right atrium to the left.
+As a rule, this is observed with window sizes of no more than 5-7 mm.

-An open oval window with a discharge indicates a large size of the pathology.
+An open foramen ovale with discharge indicates a large pathology.
 This is observed with a temporary increase in pressure in the right atrium due to straining, physical exertion, crying or prolonged nervous tension.
 This condition causes the discharge of venous blood through the LLC, manifested by temporary cyanosis of the nasolabial triangle and blanching of the skin.

 The disorder can lead to complications such as paradoxical embolism.
-Blood clots, gas bubbles, emboli, foreign bodies from the right atrium entering the left and continuing further movement can reach the vessels of the brain.
+Blood clots, gas bubbles, emboli, foreign bodies from the right atrium, entering the left atrium and continuing further movement, they can reach the vessels of the brain.
 This leads to the development of stroke, thrombosis and heart attacks.
-To prevent such violations, a comprehensive diagnosis and timely treatment should be carried out.
+To prevent such disorders, comprehensive diagnosis and timely treatment should be carried out.

-The short channel between the right and left atrium, covered by a valve and with abnormal circulation, is an open oval window with a left-right discharge.
-Normally, fluid is discharged in one direction - from right to left.
-LLC is a physiological feature of the body, which is necessary during the period of embryonic development.
-But after birth, the need for it disappears and the gap is overgrown, as the lungs begin to work.
+A short channel between the right and left atria, covered by a valve and with abnormal blood circulation, is a patent foramen ovale with a left-to-right shunt.
+Normally, fluid discharge occurs in one direction - from right to left.
+LLC is a physiological feature of the body that is necessary during embryonic development.
+But after birth, the need for it disappears and the gap closes, as the lungs begin to work.

-There are the following types of oval window functioning:
+The following types of functioning of the oval window are distinguished:

-A left-to-right LLC discharge indicates that the pressure in the right atrium is less than that in the left.
-The main causes of this form of the disorder include:
+LLC with left-right shunting indicates that the pressure in the right atrium is less than in the left.
+The main causes of this form of disorder include:

 • Valve failure.

-Right-left discharge, when the pressure in the right atrium is greater than in the left, occurs due to such reasons: prematurity and low body weight, increased physical activity and psychoemotional disorders, neonatal pulmonary hypertension, respiratory distress syndrome.
+Right-left shunting, when the pressure in the right atrium is greater than in the left, occurs due to the following reasons: prematurity and low body weight, increased physical activity and psycho-emotional disorders, neonatal pulmonary hypertension, respiratory distress syndrome.

-The foramen ovale is a valve communication between the atria.
+A patent foramen ovale is a valve communication between the atria.
 In the embryonic period, it is responsible for the passage of arterial blood into the left atrium from the right, without affecting the undeveloped vessels of the lungs.
-In most people, the LLC closes after birth, but in 30% it remains open, causing various pathological symptoms.
+In most people, the PFO closes after birth, but in 30% it remains open, causing various pathological symptoms.

-With this small heart anomaly, there is a high risk of the formation of a paradoxical embolism.
-Pathology leads to the fact that small bubbles of gas and blood clots enter the left atrium and through the left ventricle with blood flow to the brain.
+With this minor cardiac anomaly there is a high risk of paradoxical embolism.
+The pathology leads to the fact that small gas bubbles and blood clots enter the left atrium and through the left ventricle with the blood flow into the brain.
 Blockage of blood vessels in the brain provokes a stroke.

-An open oval window without signs of embolic activity and other pathologies can be regarded as a variant of the normal structure of the heart.
-But in the presence of provoking factors ( physical activity, straining, coughing) pressure in the right atrium increases and a right-left shunt occurs, causing paradoxical embolism.
+A patent foramen ovale without signs of embolic activity and other pathologies can be regarded as a variant of the normal structure of the heart.
+But in the presence of provoking factors ( physical activity, straining, coughing) the pressure in the right atrium increases and a right-to-left shunt occurs, causing a paradoxical embolism.

 Complications and consequences

 Absence timely diagnosis and treatment of the through hole of the atrium, is the main cause of the development of various consequences and complications.
-Patients may face such problems:
+Patients may experience the following problems:

 • Pulmonary hypertension.